How to Develop and Manage an Ergonomics Process

 To purchase a hard copy: contact Candi McCain, 614-688-8241

 The occurrence of occupational injuries and illnesses in the grocery warehouse industry (SIC 514) has a direct effect on the productivity of their employees, as well increases in costs due to lost productivity and medically related issues.
 Since a majority of these losses can be traced to the activities associated with moving the product through the facility, efforts to reduce the incidence and severity of the injuries resulting from this activity can have a positive impact on production as well as costs.
-This book, titled, A Best Practices Guide for the Reduction of Musculoskeletal Disorders in Food Distribution Centers provides guidance to Distribution Centers for the development of a process to address the hazards associated with the food distribution process, as well as the identification of both engineering and administrative controls that have been observed in many Distribution Centers across the country.
+This book, titled, A Best Practices Guide for the Reduction of Musculoskeletal Disorders in Food Distribution Centers, provides guidance to distribution centers (DCs) for the development of a process to address the hazards associated with the food distribution process, as well as the identification of both engineering and administrative controls that have been observed in many DCs across the country.

-Many Distribution Centers have safety and health programs in place, and that many of these programs may address components of the ergonomics process identified in this document.
+Many DCs have safety and health programs in place, and several of these may address components of the ergonomics process identified in this document.
 Therefore, it is not the intent of this Guide to completely revamp existing programs, but to instead enhance the safety and health of the food distribution industry through the application of observed best practices and application of ergonomics principles.